 Overview

 Ref is built with security and privacy as core principles.
 This page outlines our security architecture, data handling practices, and compliance efforts.
-Key areas include:
+Key areas include:- MCP Implementation: Local and remote server protocols with API key authentication

 - Data Protection: End-to-end encryption, isolated multi-tenant architecture, and comprehensive audit logging